stevenjowens/erras/readme.md

 For specific details on the hardware, see the hardware.md, but broadly speaking, the ERRAS system is comprised of:

-- a wildapricot database (see below)
+- a wild apricot database (see below)
 - an RFID reader, optionally with a keypad for manual entry
 - an arduino that reads from the RFID reader
 - a raspberry pi that reads serial from the arduino
 - erras.ini, a config file
-- erras_members.py, downloads member data from wildapricot
+- erras_members.py, downloads member data from wild apricot
 - erras_rfid_reader.py, loads data and responds to RFID reader
 - an electronic device to activate (relay, electric lock, etc)